-- Each SM has 256K registers, and 64 active warps, with 32 threads/warp.
+- Each SM has a 256Kbyte register file, and 64 active warps, with 32 threads/warp.

 - That's 32 4-byte registers per thread.

 - If a thread uses more registers

 - The SM cannot fully use its warp scheduler, or

 - Registers will spill to main memory slow

 - The numbers are smaller for older GPUs.

-- The GTX 550 Ti GPUs in the linXX boxes support 21 registers/thread.